Giuseppe Pinelli: Early life

 Pinelli was born in Milan to Alfredo Pinelli and Rosa Malacarne.
 His family was working-class in one of the poorest areas of post-World War I Milan.
-Although he had to work many low income jobs, such as waiter and warehouseman, in order to make ends meet, he nonetheless found the time to read many books and become politically active throughout his youth.
-Among other political activities, he also worked with the anarchist group which published the weekly paper Il Libertario.
+Although he had to work in many low-income jobs, such as waiter and warehouseman, in order to make ends meet, he nonetheless found the time to read many books and become politically active throughout his youth.
+Among other political activities, he also worked with the anarchist group that published the weekly paper Il Libertario (The Libertarian).

+In 1944, Pinelli was a member of the Italian resistance movement within the Franco Brigade, and worked with a group of anarchist partisans that introduced him to libertarian thought.
 In 1954, he found work as a railroad fitter.
-In 1955, he married Licia Rognini, whom he had met at an evening class of Esperanto.
+In 1955, Pinelli married Licia Rognini, whom he had met at an evening class of Esperanto.
 During the 1960s, he continued anarchist activism.
 He organized young anarchists in the Gioventù Libertaria (Libertarian Youth) in 1962.
-He helped found the "Sacco and Vanzetti anarchist association" in 1965.
-He founded the Ponte della Ghisolfa association (named after the nearby bridge) in 1968.
+In 1965, he helped found the Anarchist Association named after Sacco and Vanzetti.
+He also founded the Ponte della Ghisolfa association (named after the nearby bridge) in 1968.